 Professor Pinkney has completed the Bond Solon Expert Witness training and he holds the Cardiff University Bond Solon (CUBS) certificate.
 Professor Pinkney undertakes the preparation of medicolegal reports relating to medical problems associated with diabetes, obesity, endocrinology (hormones and metabolism), and acute general medicine, in which fields he has many years of clinical experience and a wealth of expertise on all aspects of clinical management and the long term consequences of diseases.

-Specific areas of expertise and medicolegal interest within the field of diabetes include the drug and other medical treatment of diabetes, the occurrence and long term treatment and risks associated with complications of diabetes (vascular disease, retinopathy, nephropathy, neuropathy and diabetic foot problems), and the risk factors for, and occurrence and management of hypoglycaemia.
+Specific areas of expertise and medicolegal interest within the field of diabetes include the drug and other medical treatment of diabetes, the occurrence and long term treatment and risks associated with complications of diabetes (vascular disease, retinopathy, nephropathy, neuropathy and diabetic foot problems), and the risk factors for, and occurrence and management of hypoglycaemia, hypoglycaemia and driving, and forensic aspects of hypoglycaemia.

 Specific areas of interest in endocrinology include diseases of the thyroid, adrenal and pituitary glands, calcium and vitamin-D metabolism and reproductive endocrinology.

-General areas of medicolegal interest and previous experience within these specific disease areas include the correct application of evidence-based clinical practice to patient management, long term risks of complications, the risk of treatment side effects, and life expectancy estimations.
+General areas of medicolegal interest and previous experience within these specific disease areas include the correct application of evidence-based clinical practice to patient management, long term risks of complications, the risk of treatment side effects, and life expectancy.